 Members agreed that the application of the Advice Note Threshold was reasonable but that a review of the Advice Note Threshold, out of scope of P385, should be fed into the next review of Specified Charges by ELEXON, to be presented to the BSC Panel in March 2020.
-295/06

-7 October 2019 Version 1.0 Page 19 of 38 © ELEXON Limited 2019 It was agreed to reference calendar days rather than working days, as use of calendar days is a simpler approach for Parties to follow due to occasional discrepancies in English, Scottish (and European) Bank Holidays leading to contrasting amounts of Working Days per month.
+It was agreed to reference calendar days rather than working days, as use of calendar days is a simpler approach for Parties to follow due to occasional discrepancies in English, Scottish (and European) Bank Holidays leading to contrasting amounts of Working Days per month.